coolzhao/Geo-SAM/docs/source/Usage/encoding.md

 ## Demo Animation

-The following animation shows how to use the encoder tool.
+The following animation shows how to use the encoding tool.

 ```{image} ../img/encoder_demo.gif
 :alt: Try Geo SAM